From where we stand the rain seems random. If we could stand somewhere else, we would see the order in it.

 - Does it really make a difference?

-Activity Land formations and weather
+Land formations and weather

 - A variety of variables (land formations, water masses, man made objects, plants, Earths rotation, pressure) affect wind.

 - Friction from (land formations, water masses, person made objects, plants)